megakarlach/HL2reUpdate/README.md

 - Increased FOV from 90 to 120
 - HUD Aspect Ratio (4:3, 16:9, 16:10)
 - Vulkan renderer (-vulkan)
+- Classic Old Engine particles
 - Working Gamepad UI/Steam Deck UI (-gamepadui), also to use Gamepad UI with DX9, use (-dx9 alongside -gamepadui)
 - XInput/Legacy controller support has working rumble/vibration (as SDL2 was updated) (Windows only).
-- Steam Input (currently not working)
+- Steam Input (needs to be enabled on Steam client)

 Beside the official changes above.
 The reUpdate patch also added/changed some features:
 - The Gamepad UI have been customized, in this case, most thumbnails on "New Game" chapters are taken from HL2: Update instead of the vanilla HL2.